ThibaultFriedrich/shortened-url-resolver/README.md

 ## Services tested

-For now, I have only tested services :
+For now, I have only tested following services :

 * goo.gl
 * bit.ly
 * ow.ly
 * ift.tt
 * tinyurl.com

+**Let me know if some others also works.**